lokeshkumar80/M.Tech_Thesis/README.md

 ## Overview

-Post-training quantization (PTQ) sweep applied to vanilla (non-fine-tuned) OpenAI Whisper checkpoints -- Small.en, Small (multilingual), Medium.en, and Medium (multilingual) -- using the corrected evaluation protocol (see below).
+Post-training quantization (PTQ) sweep applied to vanilla (non-fine-tuned) OpenAI Whisper checkpoints -- Small.en, Small (multilingual), Medium.en, Medium (multilingual), Large-v3, and Large-v2 (in progress) -- using the corrected evaluation protocol (see below).
+This complements the KID-Whisper fine-tuned model results by isolating the effect of domain
-This complements the KID-Whisper fine-tuned model results by isolating the effect of domain fine-tuning: same architectures, same PTQ methods, same test set, only the training regime differs.
+fine-tuning: same architectures, same PTQ methods, same test set, only the training regime differs.
+Five models are fully swept (68 total experiment

-Script: `scripts/20_vanilla_medium_ptq.py`
+runs: 54 across the four Small/Medium models, 14 on Large-v3); Large-v2 is
+in progress (4 of 14 methods complete as of this update).

+Scripts: `scripts/20_vanilla_medium_ptq.py` (Small.en, Small ML, Medium.en,
+Medium ML) and `scripts/21_vanilla_whisper_large_ptq.py` (Large-v3 and
+Large-v2, kept separate since neither Large version has an English-only variant and both need a smaller pipeline batch size to fit 8GB VRAM).

 ## Evaluation Protocol